fairdataihub/SODA-for-SPARC-Docs/docs/legal/privacypolicy.md

 ### Do we use cookies and other tracking technologies?

-We use Google's Universal Analytics program to track anonymized user interactions within SODA.
-To learn more about the technologies used please refer to [Security and privacy in Universal Analytics](https://support.google.com/analytics/answer/2838718?hl=en).
+We use Kombucha Analytics to track anonymized user interactions within SODA.

 On this documentation platform, Fair Data Innovations Hub uses cookies.
 These cookies are used to store information including visitors' preferences, and the pages on the website that the visitor accessed or visited.
 The information is used to optimize the users' experience by customizing our web page content based on visitors' browser type and/or other information.